 The argument goes on to show how Herbalife’s marketing is more like a pyramid scheme than one that actually wants to sell product to actual consumer, particularly retail consumers.
 It outlines how the company’s model fits all seven criteria outlined as a warning of a pyramid scheme.

 Retail buyers are defined and distinguished from distributor sales by Herbalife as sales to non-distributions, but the company does not share the data.
 Herbalife does require its distributors to maintain detailed records of retail sales.

 When asked directly about retail versus distributor sales, the CEO, Michael Johnson, claimed in CNBC that 90% of its sales are retail and made to non-distributors in December 2012.
 One month later he went back on CNBC and said that was not actually the case, and that many distributors are also possibly buying for their own consumption and that is included in the 90%.
 Furthermore, the company, despite having the ability, does not release data on retail sales.

 The Company Claims MLM

-While management at Herbalife could do a better job of providing better visibility into its sales operations, its structure as a multi-level marketer alone does not make it a pyramid scheme.
+While management at Herbalife could do a better job of providing visibility into its sales operations, its structure as a multi-level marketer alone does not make it a pyramid scheme.
 Companies like Tupperware (NYSE: TUP) and Amway both go to market via a similar method.
-Many of Ackman’s claims based on recruiting reps and other structural issues can also be make here.
-However, there is one differences, Tupperware provides a detailed breakdown of its sales.
+Many of Ackman’s claims based on recruiting reps and other structural issues can also be made here.
+However, there is one difference: Tupperware provides a detailed breakdown of its sales.

 Conclusion — Part I